ipod825/vim-netranger/README.md

 ## Recent Update
 * Bookmark functions are deprecated.
 Please use thirdparty plugins such as [ipod825/vim-bookmark](https://github.com/ipod825/vim-bookmark).
 * The setting `g:NETROpenCmd` is now set to `NETRNewTabdrop`, which close the netranger buffer.
-If you prefer the old behavior, you can have `let g:NETROpenCmd=NETRNewTabdrop`.
+If you prefer the old behavior, you can have `let g:NETROpenCmd=NETRTabdrop`.
 * Preview window is on now by default.
 To turn it off, set `g:NETRPreviewDefaultOn=v:false`.**

 Vim-netranger is a ranger-like system/cloud storage explorer for Vim/Neovim.
 It brings together the best of Vim, [ranger](https://github.com/ranger/ranger), and [rclone](https://rclone.org/):